Previous dayApril 28, 2026Next day

 4.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 112 km N of Yakutat, Alaska with origin time 18:21 UTC on April 28, 2026.
-Coming 14 hours after a magnitude 2.2 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+On April 28, 2026 at 18:21 UTC, a magnitude 2.0 earthquake struck 112 km N of Yakutat, Alaska.
+This event falls inside the aftershock decay of a nearby magnitude 2.2 earthquake that occurred about 14 hours earlier.
 At a depth of just 4.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 60.553°, -139.667°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.553°N, -139.667°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28